 - Section on Magnetic Resonance Spectroscopy: Chief, Jun Shen, PhD

-The first two Sections on Radiopharmaceuticals and Neuroimaging are almost exclusively oriented to PET, with a smaller effort in SPECT (single photon emission computed tomography).
+The first two Sections on Radiopharmaceuticals and Neuroimaging are almost exclusively oriented to PET.
 These two sections include a strong methodological orientation, with state-of-the-art facilities to develop, evaluate, and then apply new radiotracers for in vivo imaging.
-New radiotracers are synthesized and then rigorously evaluated in animals (rodents and primates) to assess their utility to localize, quantify, and measure the functional status of their targets.
+New radiotracers are synthesized and then rigorously evaluated in animals (rodents and primates) to assess their utility for localizing, quantifying, and measuring the functional status of their targets.
 Promising candidate radiotracers are extended to human subjects, first in healthy subjects and then in relevant patient populations.

-The Neuroimaging Section applies both PET and NMR imaging technologies to investigate the neurobiological bases of mood and anxiety disorders.
+The Neuroimaging Section applies both PET and NMR imaging technologies to investigate the neurobiological bases of neuropsychiatric disorders.
 Because different imaging technologies have distinct capabilities, strengths, and limitations, studies are designed so that the same subjects are iteratively studied using multiple techniques to provide complementary information about pathophysiology.

 The Section on Magnetic Resonance Spectroscopy (MRS) develops and applies both high-resolution and in vivo MRS and imaging techniques.
-In vivo MRS is a fundamentally new method for non-invasive assessment of the homeostasis and dynamics of important endogenous metabolically active compounds and neurotransmitters in the brain.
+In vivo MRS is a method for non-invasive assessment of the homeostasis and dynamics of important endogenous, metabolically active compounds and neurotransmitters in the brain.
 This Section develops and applies both high-resolution and in vivo MRS and imaging techniques.
-Working with high-field magnetic resonance spectrometers this Section develops novel NMR methods and applies them to the study of neurotransmission and neurometabolism, with significant opportunities available for multi-modal collaborative imaging using MRS, MRI, and PET.
+Working with high-field magnetic resonance spectrometers, this Section develops novel NMR methods and applies them to the study of neurotransmission and neurometabolism, with significant opportunities available for multi-modal collaborative imaging using MRS, MRI, and PET.